 Resource Guarding: Aggression towards dogs or people to protect a limited resource like a bone, rawhide, food bowl, or toy.

 Maternal Aggression: Think hormonal lactating females.
 Mother dogs who have recently whelped are more likely to show aggression to new people or, more often, to dogs who come near her puppies.
 Fortunately, a mother dog will be more accepting of new dogs once her hormones settle and her pups grow stronger.

 - Manage the environment so that your dog does not have the opportunity to practice the aggressive behavior.
 If your dog has barrier aggression, don’t allow him to practice barking from your front window at pedestrians.
 If he barks at your neighbors’ dog through the hole in the fence, mend it.
 The less he practices this bad behavior, the quicker he’ll learn new acceptable behaviors.

 - Visit a veterinarian to rule out a medical cause for the behavior.
 Do this specifically if the aggression came on suddenly, and if other aspects of his temperament have changed.
 Check for an unsuspected UTI and have other blood work performed.

 - Contact a professional dog trainer to compose a behavior training plan.

 You can scour the internet for helpful information, but a professional dog trainer deals with this every day, and you are much more likely to see immediate results with a professional dog trainer.

 Thank you for taking the first step towards solving your dog’s aggression.
-Tell us if we can help!
+Get in touch with us to see how a PAVLOV Dog Trainer can help!